istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 accessed, all other egress traffic must be blocked.

-The rationale for this requirement is that you want to prevent attackers from accessing malicious sites, for example for downloading updates/instructions for their malware, and you want to limit the number of external sites that the attackers can access and attack.
+The rationale for this requirement is that you want to prevent attackers from accessing malicious sites, for example for downloading updates/instructions for their malware.
+You also want to limit the number of external sites that the attackers can access and attack.
 You want to allow access only to the external services that the applications in the cluster need to access and to block access to all the other services, this way reducing the attack vector.
 While the external services